Dentistry in the United States

-The practice of 'dentistry in the United States is overseen by several agencies, including the American Dental Association, the Commission on Dental Accreditation, and the regional boards.
+The practice of dentistry in the United States is overseen by several agencies, including the American Dental Association, the Commission on Dental Accreditation, and the regional boards.
 Ultimate licensure is the responsibility of individual states.
 There are roughly 190,000 practicing dentists in the United States.

 Dental education

 In order to be accepted to an American dental school, most candidates must possess at least a bachelor's degree, which requires the successful completion of all appropriate pre-requisite courses.

 The first 2 years of dental school consist mostly of didactic education, in addition to simulation courses.
 The last two years generally involve direct patient care under supervision.
 There tends to be much overlap in most schools' curricula; the didactic years may have some clinical components, while the last two years still have significant didactic coursework.

 During dental school, students must take and successfully pass Part I and Part II of the National Board Dental Examination (also known as "the Boards"), which are administered by the ADA.
 Part I is usually taken after the second year of dental school, while Part II is usually taken sometime in the fourth year.

-The cost of attending dental school is high; most newly graduated dentists have borrowed US$200,000 or more in student loans and other debts to pay for their education.
+The cost of attending a dental school is high; most newly graduated dentists have borrowed US$200,000 or more in student loans and other debts to pay for their education.